Marie Rimmer: Political career

 In 2006, police investigated Rimmer for allegations that she had spent £1,000 more than what was allowed in her ward during May's local elections, breaking rules governing election campaign expenses.
-The original complaints originated from a member of the now defunct Community Action Party, Eric Guest, who was hit back by the Labour Party who called the allegations 'spurious and malicious.'
+The original complaints originated from a member of the now defunct Community Action Party, Eric Guest.
+The Labour Party called the allegations 'spurious and malicious.'

 Rimmer became leader of the council for a third time following the 2010 St Helens Metropolitan Borough Council election.
 She criticised the then outgoing administration, led by Liberal Democrats leader Brian Spencer, for driving people away from the town centre after their implementation of car parking charges in some areas of St Helens.
 In 2011, Rimmer opposed plans to introduce the Metro Mayor of the Liverpool City Region, stating that "St Helens has a long and proud tradition of helping to support the sub region economy by working closely with our colleagues.
 I do not believe that investing power in one individual is the right thing to do."

 Her leadership ended following the 2014 St Helens Metropolitan Borough Council election where despite winning a large Labour majority, Rimmer was replaced by her deputy, Barrie Grunewald, in May 2013 after a 22 to 18 vote of the Labour group on the council.

 On the day of the Scottish independence referendum in 2014, an incident at a polling station in Shettleston, Glasgow, led to Rimmer's arrest and being charged with assault.
 Rimmer's case was later found not proven at Glasgow Sheriff Court in November 2016.